notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

 This is a post about my game [_Pest Control_](https://notexplosive.net/pest-control).

 If you haven't played _Pest Control_ yet, [you should do that](https://notexplosive.net/pest-control).
-At time of writing it's only available on Windows, due to the jam rules I'm not allowed to modify the game right now (which includes adding ports).
-So if you don't have access to a windows PC and I haven't been able to release a port yet.
-Sorry!
+If you need a mac port, contact me at `blog [at] notfruit.net`.
+I can't make a mac port because I don't have a mac to build on.
+But if you do, maybe you can make my mac port!
+Or I can send you instructions on how to build locally.

 In this post I'll be sharing what I remember about the development process.
 I'm writing this post the week the game came out so the memories are still fresh.